 Since Bach intended so much of his music to be played on the harpsichord (and Baroque organ, for that matter), the notion of historically-informed performance style seems less significant here than in many other contexts.
 Even so, several modern artists have made particular efforts to incorporate period practices into their performances.
 Kenneth Gilbert (Arkiv, 1989; 59’) is steady, crisp and clear throughout, with restrained embellishments and subtle inflection.
 He also delves further back into the history of the work than most, as he plays the original autograph score, comprising three simple fugues, five double fugues, two canons and two mirror fugues (and their inversions), while omitting Fugues IV, XVI, XVII, the unfinished fugue and Bach’s revisions.
 Ton Koopman and his student (and wife) Tini Mathot (Erato, 1993; 75’) play all but Fugue VIII on two harpsichords, creating a stereo spread that helps to detail the voices and produce a rich ambiance that adds a sense of heft and monumentality far removed from the reticent jingling we often associate with the instrument.
 Adding to the vivid impact and dense texture is their extreme use of emphatic ornamentation; indeed, the final, incomplete movement fairly bristles with them.

 Piano - The mere title to his fine 1968 album of Bach's "Last Keyboard Works" announces Charles Rosen's conviction as to the composer's intended instrumentation.
 In accompanying notes he bolsters Leonhardt's view ("an entire work of such contrapuntal complexity does not lie within the compass of two hands by accident") but then departs by considering the problem of which keyboard instrument to use to be a false one.
 He reasons that since there was no possible opportunity in Bach's time to play the work in a public concert, it must have been intended for whatever instrument was available in a private home setting.
 He further notes that the work makes no demands of the special characteristics of any particular instrument of the time (such as the contrasting tone quality of a double-manual harpsichord, the vibrato of a clavichord, or the sustained breath of an organ), but rather has an innate purity that accommodates all keyboards with ease.
 He concludes that modern performance demands a piano, simply so that our familiarity will avoid calling attention to the medium and thus distracting from the music.
 Yet there is a problem with that approach - Bach labeled one of the mirror fugues (and its inverse version) "a 2.
 Clav" - for two keyboards - and indeed its density and range require a second player.
-Some solo artists simply omit that fugue.
-Although Rosen used a second pianist, others extend their penchant for modern instrumentation by using tape technology to synchronize their playing of both parts.
+Some solo artists simply omit that fugue, a few pull in a second pianist, while others extend their penchant for modern technology to synchronize their playing of both parts.
+(Rosen claimed in his album notes that for this one fugue he was joined by "Olsen Archers" but in 2007 admitted that this "producer's joke" was an anagram of his own name and that in fact he had accompanied himself.)

 The very first Art of the Fugue keyboard recording presented the entire work in an arrangement for two pianos by the modest and intellectual American (but European-trained) Richard Buhlig, who doted on early and modern music but made no commercial discs.
 His Art of the Fugue recording with his pupil Wesley Kuhnle was made in Los Angeles around 1935 and was circulated only privately until its release on a Pearl CD in 2002 (80').
 Respectful of the esthetic of Bach's time, there is no attempt to exploit the power of the modern concert grand, whose resources are used discretely for subtle gradations of balance and dynamics to afford a limited degree of highlighting of structure and voicing.
 Although several endings are romanticized through lengthy deceleration, tempos are generally steady.
 In theory, assigning only a single voice to each hand should enhance the linearity of each musical line, but the benefit is barely audible, and there is a certain amount of blurring resulting from imprecision in striking vertically-aligned notes slightly out of synch, suggestive of a rolled chord.
 Yet the sheer courage of this pioneering venture merits an honored place in the history of restoring Bach’s luster in modern times.